 It's no secret in Denver that Cheesman Park and the Denver Botanic Gardens sit on land that once served as cemetery grounds.

 Mount Prospect Cemetery opened on the 160-acre site in 1858.
-In 1865, 40 acres of the cemetery became Mount Cavalry, a burial place for Catholics.
+In 1865, 40 acres of the cemetery became Mount Calvary, a burial place for Catholics.
 In 1872, Congress decreed that the site of Mount Prospect was technically federal land.
 The land was sold to the City of Denver with the provision that it always serve as a cemetery.
 In 1873, the cemetery became known as Denver City Cemetery.

 By the 1880s, the City of Denver was pleading with Congress to change the status of the land from cemetery to park land.
 On January 25, 1890, Congress acceded to their demands, and Denver City Cemetery became Congress Park.